wso2/docs-choreo-dev/en/pe-docs/docs/choreo-concepts/deployment-tracks.md

 One of the primary concerns when dealing with SaaS APIs is to minimize disruption for API consumers while continuously developing and deploying updates.

 In compliance with SemVer, changes that don't introduce breaking or additive modifications to the API are categorized as patch updates.
-Hover, from the perspective of API consumers, these changes should ideally not disrupt their API clients.
+However, from the perspective of API consumers, these changes should ideally not disrupt their API clients.
 Typically, API consumers are most concerned with major API version alterations, but there might be instances where minor version changes are communicated to them.

 Therefore, in the context of deployment tracks, API developers only need to specify the major and minor versions being delivered from a particular deployment track.
 This information is treated as the API version attribute of a deployment track.
 If the publisher requires versioning for internal tracking purposes, this can be accomplished in Git through the use of Git tags, on GitHub with GitHub releases, and so forth.